 What should I know about the registration process to support my career decisions?

 It is critical to have a realistic picture of how things work, what the costs are and how long it might take you to complete your process (get licensed or certified).
 This will help you plan and make good career and employment decisions.

-You need to understand the steps and the bodies involved.
-Especially important to understand how the steps apply to you, and what would happen next if you were unsuccessful with any of the steps along the way.
+You need to understand the steps to registration and which bodies are involved in the process.
+It is especially important to understand how the steps apply to you, and what would happen if you were unsuccessful with any of the steps along the way.

-Review the regulatory body’s website.
-Consider contacting the regulatory body with questions.
-Some regulatory bodies will meet with your personally or on the phone to answer questions and discuss your case more specifically.
-Some regulatory bodies provide strong advice to applicants.
+Review your regulatory body’s website.
+Consider contacting your regulatory body with questions.
+Some regulatory bodies will meet with you personally or on the phone to answer questions and discuss your case more specifically.
+Some regulatory bodies provide helpful advice to applicants.

-Below are some of the important questions you may want answers for:
+Below are some of the important questions you may want answers to:

 - What is the success rate of internationally educated applicants with my background on the various steps involved in your registration process and with licensing?

 - How long does it typically take for someone with my educational background (country and school of education) to become fully registered?